APLunch/RSP-FinalProject-UR5-Gazebo/simulation/ur_simulation/README.md

 ## TODO:
 - Issue: Robotiq does not have ROS2 driver.
 It is not controlled in real life.
-- Add additional camera on robot hand
+- Add additional depth camera on camera3